 How to use additional domains

-Your Sirv account can serve images from many different domains/subdomains, enabling you to personalize your file URLs however you wish.
-It's particularly useful for serving images to multiple websites, with each site having its own custom image URLs.
+Your Sirv account can serve images from multiple domains/subdomains, enabling you to personalize your file URLs.
+For example, you could serve images to different websites, with each site having its own custom image URLs.

-For example, let's say you had a custom domain of cdn.arkwright-furniture.com, you could map that to a folder such as /arkwright in your Sirv account.
-An image located at /arkwright/example.jpg would be served from cdn.arkwright-furniture.com/example.jpg.
+Let's say you had a custom domain of cdn.arkwright-furniture.com, you could map that to a specific folder such as /arkwright in your Sirv account.
+An image located at /arkwright/example.jpg would be served from https://cdn.arkwright-furniture.com/example.jpg.

 Each subdomain can have its own Default profile.
 The Default profile contains the standard settings applied to all your images.
 A different default profile could be used to apply a watermark to images from a certain subdomain or change the TTL file caching time or any of the other 100+ default settings.